StudentRND/Policies/enforcement.md

 A set group of StudentRND staff able to authorize deviations from MUST/MUST NOT policies.

+# Reporting Incidents

+All incidents MUST be reported before the end of the event, and SHOULD be reported as soon as possible after their conclusion.

+Please report incidents here: https://srnd.wufoo.com/forms/incident-report/

 # Rules Apply to All Staff

 No staff member is exempt from any rules or policies except as otherwise specified.